South Downs in Poetry

 As well as a total of nine schools the South Downs Alphabet also got seven University of the Third Age groups involved in workshops and writing poems – making it truly intergenerational.
 Twenty six of these have now been selected and brought together into a new South Downs Alphabet published by Snake River Press this March, including a poem from a South Malling School student.

 It’s fair to say that using the National Park’s resources is making a difference in the school: “I keep thinking of ways I can get more children outside and more often, we have so much on our doorstep!” says Maxine.

 “One result of the success of the South Downs Alphabet project has been a desire to incorporate much more of our local environment into our school curriculum and learning journeys throughout the year.
 I’m undertaking Forest School training in June and have taken additional first aid training to allow more frequent access to the South Downs.
 We also hope to train and support other teachers to take their lessons outside.
 For science, humanities, outdoor learning, school picnic, art, English, maths – we want to make as much use of it as possible!”

-The South Downs Alphabet and a reprint of a Sussex Alphabet, published by Snake River Press will be available to buy from 21 March 2017 www.snakeriverpress.co.uk/
+The South Downs Alphabet and a reprint of a Sussex Alphabet, published by Snake River Press is available to buy now – www.snakeriverpress.co.uk